d43m0nhLInt3r/socialblocklists/README.md

 ## Important Information

-* The TikTok,SmartTV,AndroidApp and Snapchat blocklists are maintained by me.
+* The TikTok,SmartTV,AndroidApp,WhatsApp and Snapchat blocklists are maintained by me.
 * The other blocklists are mixed/cloned by a few popular blocklists and I dont give any warranty to the blocklists which are not maintained by me.